 This program connects individuals living with dementia to services and support, helping them to self-manage and live well with the condition for as long as possible.

-Workforce development and the introduction of an end-of-life pathway under the Support at Home Program aim to improve palliative care services.
+Workforce development, funding for palliative care in residential aged care through AN ACC Class 1 and the introduction of an end-of-life pathway under the Support at Home Program aim to improve palliative care services.

 Funding is being allocated to remote residential providers under the National Aboriginal and Torres Strait Islander Flexible Aged Care Program to ensure accessible care for older First Nations people.